Liu-Xiangzhi/CAMI/evaluation/ReadMe.md

 ## Introduction
 To demonstrate the ability of UB detection of CAMI, we did that:
 + constructed 100+ test cases(including positive&negative suite)
-+ built a automatic testing framework using python
++ built an automatic evaluation framework using python
 + configured an environment for evaluation using docker

 After evaluation, you can get: